camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/protocol/http-webhook.md

 - **Basic** - The incoming requests must contain an `Authorization` header that contains the word Basic word followed by a space and a base64-encoded string username:password.

   - Set the **Username** and **Password** properties which will be used to validate the incoming requests.
-  - Please provide the values in plain text, not base64-encoded.
+  - Provide the values in plain text, not base64-encoded.

 - **API Key** - The API key can be provided anywhere in the request, for example, in the `Authorization` header or in the request body.

   - Set the **API Key** property to the expected value of the API key.
   - Set the **API Key locator** property that will be evaluated against the incoming request to extract the API key.
 [See the example](#how-to-configure-api-key-authorization).

-- **[JWT authorization](https://jwt.io/)** - The token should be in the _Authorization_ header of the request in the format of Bearer {JWT_TOKEN}
+- **[JWT authorization](https://jwt.io/)** - The token should be in the _Authorization_ header of the request in the format of Bearer {JWT_TOKEN}.

-  - Set JWK url which is used as a well-known public url to fetch the [JWKs](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets).
+  - Set JWK URL which is used as a well-known public URL to fetch the [JWKs](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets).
   - Set JWT role property expression which will be evaluated against the content of the JWT to extract the list of roles.
-[See the example](#how-to-extract-roles-from-jwt-data).
+See more details on extracting roles from JWT data [here](#how-to-extract-roles-from-jwt-data).
-  - Set Required roles which will be used to validate if the JWT contains all required roles.
-[See the example](#how-to-extract-roles-from-jwt-data).
+  - Set the required roles which will be used to validate if the JWT contains all required roles.
+See more details on extracting roles from JWT data [here](#how-to-extract-roles-from-jwt-data).

 4. Configure **Activation Condition**.
 For example, given external caller triggers a webhook endpoint with the body `{"id": 1, "status": "OK"}`, the **Activation Condition** value might look like `=(request.body.status = "OK")`.
 Leave this field empty to trigger your webhook every time.
 5. Use **Variable Mapping** to map specific fields from the request into process variables using [FEEL](/components/modeler/feel/what-is-feel.md).